×

 When we asked expats and global nomads about the quality of medical care in Lake Chapala, they replied:

 "Lake Chapala offers a wide range of healthcare services for both locals and expatriates.
 The area is home to several hospitals and clinics, including the American-accredited Hospital San Javier, which provides a full range of medical services.
 Additionally, there are numerous private medical practices, offering general and specialized care, as well as dental and optometry services.
 The area also has a number of pharmacies, providing both prescription and over-the-counter medications.
-For those seeking alternative treatments, there are a variety of holistic health practitioners, including acupuncturists, massage therapists, and homeopaths," wrote one expat living in Lake Chapala.
+For those seeking alternative treatments, there are a variety of holistic health practitioners, including acupuncturists, massage therapists, and homeopaths," said one expat living in Lake Chapala, Mexico.

 What are medical services in Lake Chapala like?